mediachain/mediachain/rfc/mediachain-rfc-1.md

 Artefacts can also have associated their data stored in IPFS, so that media can be directly accessed from references to their Canonicals.
-If this is the case, then the artefact object will contain a link to the IPFS datablob in its `type` field
+If this is the case, then the artefact object will contain a link to the IPFS datablob in its `data` field

 Finally, both types carry a set of cryptographic signatures that assert their validity.
 The signatures come from _signatories_ with known keys in the